tmcrs123/software-development-notes/C#/Language and Syntax.md

 # IDisposable

-It's an interface that exposes a mechanism to releasing unmanaged resources.
+It's an interface that exposes a mechanism for releasing unmanaged resources.

 What is an unmanaged resource?
 Anything not picked up by garbage collection.
 For example: